 Who knew that nettles—you know, those pesky yard weeds that sting like the dickens when you try to pull them?—had such amazing hidden powers?
 The Chalkboard Magazine, that’s who.
 Just like dandelion greens, nettles have tons of health benefits.
 We’re sharing their recipe for a omelet made with stinging nettle, spring onions and Parmesan; it’s the perfect healthy spring brunch!
-Get the recipe below, and read even more about nettles on TCM.
+Get the recipe below!

 Not only are stinging nettles absolutely delicious, they’re super good for you… packed with fiber, protein, vitamins A, C, D, and K. Nettles are a miraculous anti-inflammatory, a treatment for seasonal allergies, and a known blood purifier.
 We brew nettles as a simple tea, saute them as we would spinach or other tender greens, and puree them into pesto.
 Once nettles are cooked, the infamous sting disappears, and you’re left with a nourishing, tasty veg.